Stories

 The expropriation of a St. John’s neighbourhood: “It tore apart the community”

 Lorraine Michael is a former nun and teacher and has been a prominent social activist for over 40 years.
-She was the leader of the NDP Party of Newfoundland and Labrador from 2006 to 2015 and is currently Member of the House of Assembly for St. John's East-Quidi Vidi.
+She was the leader of the New Democratic Party of Newfoundland and Labrador from 2006 to 2015 and is currently Member of the House of Assembly for St. John’s East-Quidi Vidi.
 Lorraine’s great-uncle left Lebanon in the 1890s to immigrate to Newfoundland.
-He settled in Corner Brook after a brief period in St. John's.
-In 1910, her grandparents, Habib and Bedra Michael, moved to St. John's as part of the second wave of Lebanese immigration to Newfoundland and opened Michael's Confectionary on New Gower Street.
+He settled in Corner Brook after a brief period in St. John’s.
+In 1910, her grandparents, Habib and Bedra Michael, moved to St. John’s as part of the second wave of Lebanese immigration to Newfoundland and opened Michael’s Confectionary on New Gower Street.

-Community History Change Politics Expropriation Government Sociality Geography
+Community History Change Politics Expropriation Government Sociality Geography Geography

 “The weather doesn't help”